Photometric Redshift PDFs via Neural Network Classification for DESI Legacy Imaging Surveys and Pan-STARRS: Results

 A key advantage of our NNC method is its ability to produce full redshift PDFs rather than single point estimates.
 To demonstrate the detailed probabilistic performance, we present the analysis based on the LSDR10 as a representative example.

 Figure~\ref{fig:pdf_examples} illustrates six representative PDF examples from the test set.
-As described before, the PDF (gray solid line) resembles an emission line profile, the blue dashed line indicates the spectroscopic redshift, the red solid line marks the photometric redshift (expectation value), and the red shaded region represents the $1\sigma$ confidence interval.
+For visualization clarity, each PDF in Figure~\ref{fig:pdf_examples} is shown as a histogram over 40 redshift bins obtained by rebinning the native 400-bin model output.
+All performance metrics reported in this work are computed from the native 400-bin output.
+We use the rebinned 40-bin representation only for visualization and public release, because it is smoother and more practical while preserving the overall PDF shape.
+The blue dashed line indicates the spectroscopic redshift, the red solid line marks the photometric redshift (expectation value), and the red shaded region represents the $1\sigma$ confidence interval.
 For each prediction, we define $zConf$ as the integrated probability within the interval $[z_{\mathrm{exp}} - \alpha(1+z_{\mathrm{exp}}), z_{\mathrm{exp}} + \alpha(1+z_{\mathrm{exp}})]$, where $z_{\mathrm{exp}}$ is the expectation value of the PDF and $\alpha = 0.03$ \citep{carrascokind2013, luo2024}.

 The upper row displays three high-quality predictions representing ideal cases.
 Panels~(a) and (b) show very sharp PDFs with small uncertainty ($\sigma = 0.020$ and $0.022$) and $zConf$ approaching unity ($0.988$ and $0.957$).
 In these cases, the red expectation line nearly coincides with the blue true redshift line, indicating both high confidence and high accuracy.
 Panel~(c) exhibits a multi-modal distribution peaking at $z \sim 1.3-1.4$.
 Notably, the spectroscopic redshift lies within the $1\sigma$ interval, confirming the model's ability to robustly quantify uncertainty even when a precise redshift cannot be determined.
 These examples demonstrate that the model effectively extracts photometric features and provides reliable probability estimates under typical conditions.